networkservicemesh/nsm-operator/README.md

 ```
 kubectl apply -f deploy/crds/nsm.networkservicemesh.io_v1alpha1_nsm_cr.yaml
 ```
-Now we shold see something like this:
+Now we should see something like this:
 ```
 oc get pods -n nsm